harman8055v/dhrmsthi/RESET_PASSWORD_FIX_SUMMARY.md

 ## 🔧 Changes Made

-### 1. **Simplified ResetPasswordClient.tsx**
+### 1. **Fixed "Already Logged In" Issue**
-- Removed overcomplicated auth checking logic
-- Now follows the simple pattern from Supabase documentation
-- Only listens for `PASSWORD_RECOVERY` event
+- Added logic to detect when user is already logged in
+- If recovery parameters are in URL and user is logged in, signs them out first
+- Then reloads page to let Supabase process the recovery link properly

+### 2. **Enhanced URL Parameter Checking**
+- Checks both query parameters and hash fragments (Supabase uses both)
+- Detects recovery tokens in either location
-- Added console logging for debugging
+- Provides detailed logging for debugging

-### 2. **Fixed Redirect URL in auth-dialog.tsx**
+### 3. **Fixed Redirect URL in auth-dialog.tsx**
 - Changed from `${process.env.NEXT_PUBLIC_SITE_URL}/reset-password`
 - To hardcoded: `https://dharmasaathi.com/reset-password`
 - This ensures consistency with Supabase configuration